-Everyone at the University and in your college wants you to have a good experience here despite this year’s challenges, and we are committed to supporting you.
-So if things get hard to manage, we want to encourage you to talk to people in your college and outside and tell welfare staff if you are struggling.
-We may all be working in different spaces, but there are many sources of support available to help you, from other students who are trained supporters, to tutors, mentors, college nurses, counsellors and local doctors and healthcare agencies, as well as online resources.
+Everyone at the University and in your college is committed to supporting you.
+So if things get hard to manage, we want to encourage you to talk to people in your college and outside and let welfare staff know if you are struggling.
+We may all be working in different spaces, but there are many sources of support available to help you, from your student networks and representatives, to tutors, welfare staff and advisors, mentors, college nurses, counsellors and doctors and healthcare agencies, as well as online resources.

 You will find more information at the links below and on the University counselling website, including self-help information.

 Help and support available